top of page

 The Practice

-MHbT is a gentle, integrative spiritual practice, created by Chaplain Daniel DeLoma that uses the sound and sensation of the heartbeat to anchor patients, families, and caregivers in deep presence during life’s most profound transitions.
+MHbT is a gentle spiritual practice created by Chaplain Daniel DeLoma.
+It uses the sound and sensation of the heartbeat to anchor patients, families, and caregivers in deep presence during life’s most profound transitions.

 It is especially suited for the final 72 hours of life, when the nearness of death calls for accompaniment that is both reverent and real.

-Through a simple blend of breath awareness, recorded heartbeat sounds, flame-gazing, and contemplative stillness, MHbT opens a space for peace, meaning, and spiritual connection.
+Through a simple blend of breath awareness, recorded heartbeat sounds, flame-gazing, and contemplative stillness, MHbT opens a space for peace, meaning, and spiritual connection — particularly when verbal or cognitive approaches fall away.

 The Philosophy

-It reminds us that behind every clinical sign and symptom is a soul preparing to cross a threshold.
-The final moments of life are not only a physiological process, but a sacred unfolding that calls for tenderness, ritual, and attention to the unseen.
+Behind every clinical sign and symptom is a person preparing to cross a threshold.
+Dying is not only a physiological process, but a sacred unfolding that calls for tenderness, ritual, and presence.
+MHbT invites caregivers to meet this moment not with urgency or control, but with attentiveness and reverence.

 Begin Listening

 Every heart carries its own rhythm of grace.
-To bring Meditative Heartbeat Therapy to your hospice, seminary, or spiritual community, or simply to learn more, reach out and begin the conversation.
+To bring Meditative Heartbeat Therapy to your hospice team, palliative care team, long-term care facility, CPE program, or simply to learn more, reach out and begin the conversation.
 Use the buttons below to explore.